DEBATE OVER IRB and Action Research

 In some cases, an IRB might create a special committee to deal with the evolving nature of action research.
 Students would be able to submit and have a review completed in a small number of days.
 This process could be repeated for each cycle of research as is unlikely that a researcher knows where the path of understanding will lead.

 The issue of voluntary participation conflicts with the development of teaching practices that are not voluntary.
-A teacher has both the right and responsibility to use student action as forms of assessment of their learning.
-Michael Owen of Brock University explores many of these issues in his thoughtful article, "Conflict and Convergence: The Ethics Review of Action Research".
+A teacher has both the right and responsibility to use student actions as a form of assessment of their learning.
+Michael Owen of Brock University explores many of these issues in his thoughtful article, "Conflict and Convergence: The Ethics Review of Action Research."
 He explores some of the dilemmas involved in IRB review of action research and the dialogue that is needed to resolve them.
 He seems to assume that action researchers are conducting a single cycle of action research rather than focusing on the iterative ongoing nature of action research.
 The problem comes from characterizing action research as a way to do work over time.
 In this case, one is always collecting evidence.

 The discussion in "Surpassing Ourselves: An Inquiry into the Nature and Implications of Expertise" by Bereiter and Scardamalia makes the argument for a process similar to action research as a way of developing generative expertise.
 It can be argued that action research sets up a way to work that, while sensitive to the rights of others with respect to research, requires a very different form of review than the traditional IRB is set up to offer.
 Action research is a way of learning --developing progressively deeper understandings-- of how to work, and in doing this how to develop generative expertise.
 Learning from and through work requires one to understand what is involved in ethical behavior well beyond the time at a university.